AnIrishDuck/banking-directory/README.md

 probably have hired a third party to handle their online banking services.
 This is very common.
 There are several such organizations in business today.

-You should verify that this third party has a relationship with your bank.
+You should verify that the listed organization has a relationship with your bank.
 If you're lucky, there will be a mention or link to this third party on your bank's website.

 Find your bank's website by looking at a recent bill or other trusted communication.
 Now it's time to do some quick detective work.
 Example search: